 What Should We Do if We Have a Child With Microtia?

-To reiterate, patients with a unilateral deformity usually have normal hearing in the opposite ear and do not require a hearing aid.
-In the minority of patients, however, the condition affects both ears and these patients will require a hearing aid called a "bone conduction" hearing aid.
+To reiterate, patients with a unilateral deformity usually have normal hearing in the opposite ear.
+They have functional hearing but will have difficulty localizing sounds and in discriminating sound in situations where there is background noise.
+These patients benefit from bone conduction hearing aids mentioned above.
+In a minority of patients the condition affects both ears and these patients will absolutely require a hearing aid in order to function in society and develop adequate speech.

 What if Sufficient Hearing Does Not Exist?